boyter/boyter.org/content/posts/start-with-elastic-search-2018.md

 For the purposes of your project, you probably want a single index and then one or multiple types.
 Have your index named somthing like what your project is called.
 As for the types for each "thing" you want to search across E.G. `ticket`, `document`, `metadata record` define a type for each one.

-MAPPINGS
+## MAPPINGS

 Mappings define documents.
 You can use them to specify that fields within your document should be treated as numbers, dates, geolocations etc...
 You can also define the stemming algorithm used and other useful index fields.

 > You have to define a mapping if you want to provide functionality such as aggregations or facets.
 You cannot add a mapping after indexing any document.

 You define a mapping by putting to the index/type inside elastic before then adding a document.
 Consider For example our previous document defining Keanu Reeves.
-With the below definition the `person.DOB` field will be treated as a date in the format `yyyy-MM-dd` and ignore malformed dates (IE missing or otherwise).
+With the below definition the `person.DOB` field will be treated as a date in the format `yyyy-MM-dd` and ignore malformed dates, which may have the wrong format or be missing.
+It will also treat the `type` field of the document as a single keyword allowing us to perform aggregations and facets on this field.

 {{<highlight json>}}
 {